Research and Creative Activity Fair FAQs

 Q: Is there a schedule for the day?

 A: Yes.
-Click here for the full event schedule from last year.
+View the full event schedule from last year.
+The 2022 schedule will be available closer to the Fair date.

 Q: Who can participate?

-A: All UNO students from all disciplines, departments, and degree levels, inlcuding engineering students from the Pacific Street campus, are welcome to present.
+A: All UNO students from all disciplines, departments, and degree levels, including engineering students from the UNL College of Engineering on the Scott Campus, are welcome to present.
 You must have a faculty advisor who worked with you regarding the project.
+Follow the guidelines for additional information.

 Q: What types of presentations are possible?